kari-hub/Thyroidism-Project/README.md

 ## Overview

 This project analyzes data collected by Nairobi Hospital during a clinical camp focused on hypothyroidism testing.
-The dataset includes information on thyroid patients and aims to build a machine learning model that predicts whether a patient’s symptoms indicate hypothyroidism.
+The dataset includes information on thyroid patients and aims to build a machine-learning model that predicts whether a patient’s symptoms indicate hypothyroidism.

 The objective is to apply various machine learning models and techniques to determine if the patient has hypothyroidism based on their medical data.